-Twitch to top 40 million U.S. viewers next year, forecast says – TechCrunch
+Twitch to top 40 million US viewers next year, forecast says – TechCrunch

 “Last year was actually our biggest year ever in terms of growth of Twitch on Fire TV,” Amazon’s Fire TV head Marc Whitten told TechCrunch in January, when talking about Fire TV’s 2020 plans.

-Amazon is now thinking about how to better integrate Twitch and Fire TV –especially since Fire TV supports the integration of live content right on its homepage, and Twitch is a live streaming service.
+Amazon is now thinking about how to better integrate Twitch and Fire TV — especially since Fire TV supports the integration of live content right on its homepage, and Twitch is a live-streaming service.
 With Fire TV’s now over 40 million monthly users, Amazon could easily send more viewers to Twitch if it just turned the dials a little.